-The reason why we do not accept upstream innovation easily is that the investment in inventing it is costly, as swimming upstream is very hard.
+We do not accept upstream innovation easily because inventing it is costly, as swimming upstream is very hard.
 Combined with a real risk of failure (of acceptance) and often damaging personal consequences to the lone wolves that ignite upstream innovation.

 That risk and cost appear more than the perceived cost and risk attached to downstream innovation.
-As the damage of failure from downstream can be mitigated and gently dampened by the same socialism that ignited it.
+The damage of failure from downstream can be mitigated and gently dampened by the same socialism that ignited it.

 Resistance is futile, since the protection against cannibalization is a direct offense to the unstoppable evolution of innovation.